frnsys/hili/readme.md

 4. This will create an `.xpi` file in `web-ext-artifacts`.
 5. Go to `about:addons`, then `Install Add-on From File`, and select the `.xpi` file.

+To install on mobile, the easiest way is to visit this url from your phone: `https://frnsys.com/misc/hili.xpi`.

 ## Server

 `server.py` launches a simple HTTP server that accepts any data at `localhost:<PORT>/` and saves it to a specified file.